codinger41/react-native-video-component/README.md

 If this project has helped you out, please support us with a star 🌟
 </h1>
 This library is a simple react native video component that saves you the time of building video controls.
-It also support multiple videos!
+It also support multiple videos and video captions!

 ## 📖 Getting started